What Requirements Are Needed for an AFSL?

 Compliance Arrangements

 Establishing robust compliance arrangements to meet the AFSL obligations is essential when applying for an AFSL.
-Applicants must implement comprehensive compliance measures to ensure adherence to the Corporations Act 2001 (Cth) and ASIC guidelines.
+Applicants must demonstrate in their online application that they have implemented comprehensive compliance measures to ensure adherence to the Corporations Act 2001 (Cth) and ASIC guidelines.
 These arrangements typically include:

 • Internal Compliance Programs: Developing and maintaining policies and procedures that govern the provision of financial services, ensuring all operations align with legal and regulatory standards.